michael105/michael105.github.io/githubindex.md

 #### About the projects

-Here's a short introduction for nontech-people, where I try to put some informtion into few sentences.
+Here's a short introduction for nontech-people, where I try to put some information into a few sentences.

 The current project in my focus is minilib, a C system singlefile headeronly librarie.
 This project is quite big and has some unique features.